ServicesCurrent InventoryTerms & ConditionsEventsContact

 The rifle is in good condition having been re-breeched during it's period of use.
 "BELLEFONTE" is stamped at the breech however, because it was rebreeched the first 4 letters are gone.
 Though not as decorative as many of his Dauphin County rifles this has the silver oval cheekpiece inlay and thumbplate and brass cheekpiece plate.
 His patchbox is a bit more elaborate than other Bellefonte examples.
 The rifled barrel is 38.5" and about .58 cal.
 It's likely the rifle was carried west as the larger bore would indicate.
 Minor wood restoration at the toe.

-Available at $2,450.00
+$2,450.00

 Aspen Shade Ltd.